Atlanta Nursing Home Abuse Attorney

 Indications of Financial Abuse

-When it comes to financial exploitation, indications could include unexplained bank account changes or money withdrawals, the disappearance of valuables, sudden transfer of assets or changes in a will, as well as appearance of additional names on an elder’s bank account.
+When it comes to financial exploitation, indications could include unexplained bank account changes or money withdrawals, the disappearance of valuables, sudden transfer of assets or changes in a will, as well as the appearance of additional names on an elder’s bank account.

 When the actions or inaction of nursing home employees result in harm, victims of nursing home abuse and neglect and their families have the right to take legal action against the nursing home.
 All nursing homes are upheld to medical and legal standards.
 When these standards are neglected or breached, people who suffer injury are entitled to sue.

 The type of long-term care facility may determine the type and standard of care, as well as the regulative requirements of the facility.
-There are 3 kinds of long-term care facilities in Georgia: personal care homes, intermediate care homes, and skilled nursing facilities.
+There are three kinds of long-term care facilities in Georgia: personal care homes, intermediate care homes, and skilled nursing facilities.
 The Georgia Department of Human Resources (DHR) regulates long-term care facilities.
 At the same time, the Office of Regulatory Service monitors, licenses, registers, and certifies them.

 How to Recover Damages in Atlanta, GA Nursing Home Abuse Case

 The approach to nursing home abuse cases is different from other types of personal injury claims because the victim is still in a hurtful situation.
-To strengthen our client’s case, our nursing home abuse attorney will gather all the necessary information such as your loved one’s medical record, photographic evidence, and interview employees and witnesses of the abuse.
+To strengthen our client’s case, our nursing home abuse attorney will gather all the necessary information, such as your loved one’s medical record, photographic evidence, and interview employees and witnesses of the abuse.
 After that, our Atlanta, GA, elder abuse attorney will consult medical experts to determine the real cause of the elderly’s injuries.

 We will also help ensure the nursing home doesn’t attempt to block access to relevant information, so we won’t make our legal procedures public up until we are finished with our examination.

 In Atlanta, GA, damages available in nursing home abuse claims can include the cost of medical bills, pain and suffering, and loss of enjoyment of life.
-Your Atlanta nursing home abuse attorney can help compile your claim for damages, and seek an end to the abuse.
+Your Atlanta nursing home abuse attorney can help compile your claim for damages and seek an end to the abuse.

 Filing a nursing home abuse claim may allow victims to get justice and compensation from those who are accountable for their pain and suffering.
 If your elderly had died in a nursing home, and you suspect that it’s due to abuse or neglect, you can sue a nursing home facility and file a wrongful death claim.

-In general, you have two years to file a nursing home abuse claim in Atlanta, GA.
+In general, you have two years to file a nursing home abuse claim in Atlanta, Georgia.
 On the other hand, exceptions might apply in some cases that allow an extension of this statute of limitations.

 A nursing home abuse lawsuit can take 18 months to settle.
 But, that depends on the complexities of the specific case.
 A majority of these claims are settled pre-trial.
 When a case goes to trial, it can be 24 months or more before it is settled.